 A FREE and interactive series presented by the COC in partnership with Opera Canada magazine and Toronto’s North York Central Library.
-In a series of three talks entitled Opera in Performance: Aspects of Love, Opera Canada editor Wayne Gooding uses audio and visual elements to explore works from the COC’s 2015/16 season in which passions run high and the course of true love certainly doesn’t run smooth!
+Opera Canada editor Wayne Gooding uses audio and visual elements to explore works from the COC’s 2016/17 season.

-Christian Franz in the title role slaying the dragon in the Canadian Opera Company’s production of Siegfried.
+Brünnhilde, Siegfried and the Rhinemaidens in the Canadian Opera Company’s 2006 production of Götterdämmerung.
 Photo: Michael Cooper

 Wayne Gooding, Editor, Opera Canada.

 Purchase tickets for $22 to all of our operas!